-CML is able to issue a single ATEX or IECEx certificate for assemblies that comprise items of certified and uncertified equipment that are connected and used together.
+CML BV is able to issue a single ATEX certificate for assemblies that comprise items of certified and uncertified equipment that are connected and used together.
 These items are typically skid, rig or panel mounted that operate together for a single purpose.
-Common certificates issued are Unit verification under Atex and Certificates of Conformity for IECEx
+Common certificates issued are Unit verification under ATEX and Certificates of Conformity for IECEx

 There are different routes that lead to conformity with the Atex Directive for electrical and non-electrical products.
 Whilst all products that are to be used in hazardous area zones need to comply with the ATEX directive it is not always necessary for product designs and manufacturing processes to be third-party certified by an EU notified body.

 These different routes to conformity are broadly differentiated by electrical and non-electrical equipment, mining or non-mining equipment and 3 categories of equipment based on risk.
-Certain categories of equipment are not specifically linked to a particular hazardous zone, but generally the end user specifies Category 1 equipment for Zone 0, Category 2 equipment for Zone 1 and Category 3 for Zone 2.
+The categories of equipment are not specifically linked to a particular hazardous zone, but generally the end user specifies Category 1 equipment for Zone 0, Category 2 equipment for Zone 1 and Category 3 for Zone 2.

-For non-electrical equipment category 1 equipment is the same route as electrical equipment.
+For non-electrical category 1 equipment, the same route is used as for electrical equipment.
 Category 2 non-electrical equipment requires that a technical file is prepared by the manufacturer and submitted for storage by an EU Notified Body.
-CML provides this storage service and also can provide a gap review of the technical file if CML has not been engaged to assist initially.
+CML BV provides this storage service and also can provide a gap review of the technical file before storage.

-For all categories of equipment CML can carry out a Unit Verification approval.
+For all categories of equipment CML BV can carry out a Unit Verification approval.
 Unit Verification combines all of the requirements of the testing, assessment and quality inspection and can be completed for batches of equipment or individual items listed by serial number.
 This process negates the need to obtain a manufacturing system quality assurance notification audit (QAN).
-The Notified Body verifies the compliance of the manufactured product, so the Notified Body number is included next to the CE mark.
+The Notified Body verifies the compliance of the manufactured product, so the Notified Body number (2776) is included next to the CE mark.

 APPLICATION / ENQUIRIES